CompScience101/REST_API_demo/README.md

 ## Endpoints
 - This API uses the seven main HTTP methods; GET, POST, PUT, PATCH, DELETE, HEAD, OPTIONS
+- Also this API implements input validation in the API.

 ### Get Health
 ``` bash